Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 tongue.png

-EDENTULOUS PATIENTS - Generally, edentulous patients cannot tolerate mandibular advancement; therefore treatment for OSA in this population involves just elevating the soft palate midline while "pinning" the tongue against the upper denture base plate to prevent it from dropping back into the pharynx, and then adding the tongue base titraters if necessary.
+EDENTULOUS (DENTURE) PATIENTS - Generally cannot tolerate mandibular advancement; therefore treatment for OSA in this population involves just "pinning" the tongue against an upper denture base plate to prevent it from dropping back into the pharynx, and then adding a soft palate elevator if necessary.

-Tongue gripping is especially effective in edentulous patients, because the tongue gripping surfaces can extend almost all the way to the cheeks, they get fully seated into the tongue by absorbing all bite forces, and they distribute any forces they receive evenly around the edentulous ridges.
-However, the goal of treatment is not advancement, which would apply pressure to the edentulous ridges.
+Tongue gripping is especially effective in edentulous patients, because the tongue gripping surfaces can extend almost all the way to the cheeks, and the cushioning force from light compression of the tongue keeps the base plates fully seated on the edentulous ridges.
+However, the goal of treatment is not advancement, which would apply pressure to the soft tissues.
 The goal of treatment is just to hold the tongue against the upper denture base plate to prevent it from dropping back into the pharynx.
-Tongue base titraters can be added if necessary.

-In most edentulous patients, resilient mounting of one of the tongue gripping surfaces to produce a cushioned grip is unnecessary, because the increase in vertical dimension that results from the denture base plates and the tongue gripping surfaces produces enough passive stretch of the jaw closing muscles to hold the tongue.
-The amount of passive stretch produced depends on the vertical dimension of the appliance, which can be easily controlled.
+In most edentulous patients, resilient mounting of one of the tongue gripping surfaces to produce a cushioned grip is unnecessary, because the increase in vertical dimension that results from wearing the denture base plates together with the tongue gripping surfaces produces enough passive stretch of the jaw closing muscles to hold the tongue.
+The amount of passive stretch that the appliance produces depends on its vertical dimension, which can be easily controlled.

 If a cushioned grip is needed to prevent tongue release during submaximal opening, the lower tongue gripping surface, (rather than the upper tongue gripping surface as in dentate patients), is "spring loaded".
 It is attached to the lower denture base plate by a polyester mesh anterior tether and a pair of 3/8” long orthodontic elastics on each side that connect a cleat on the posterior portion of the lingual flange of the lower tongue gripping surface with a ball clasp on the buccal side of the posterior portion of the lower denture base plate.
 The elastics bias the lower tongue gripping surface continually upward into the underside of the tongue.
 The bias is maintained until the cleats reach the same plane as the bite table.
 Any further opening releases the tongue.
 The release point is controlled by the location of the cleats on the lingual flanges.